When to apply | Immediately after arriving in British Columbia |

 All international students are required to have basic and extended health insurance for the duration of their studies. - iMED: Temporary health insurance for international students

-iMED is a temporary basic health insurance plan required for new international students, and will provide you with health insurance coverage during the three month waiting period for BC's Medical Services Plan (MSP). - Medical Services Plan (MSP) for international students
+iMED is a temporary basic health insurance plan required for new international students, and will provide you with health insurance coverage during the 3 month waiting period for BC's Medical Services Plan (MSP) or for the full duration of your program if you are a one-term exchange student or Visiting International Research Student (VIRS). - Medical Services Plan (MSP) for international students

 MSP is BC’s provincial health insurance plan.
-Anyone living in BC for six months or longer (including international students) is required by law to enrol in MSP and pay the plan’s premiums. - How to extend your BC Medical Services Plan (MSP)
+Anyone living in BC for six months or longer (including international students) is required by law to enrol in MSP and pay the plan’s monthly healthcare coverage fee. - How to extend your BC Medical Services Plan (MSP)

 If you have questions